 If you become seriously ill or disabled, you may be unable to work.
 This could make affording your mortgage, HELOC payment, and other expenses more challenging.

 Some lenders may approve a HELOC modification if your income has decreased since you opened the line of credit.
-If you have lost your job, been furloughed, or had your hours cut, you may qualify for HELOC modification.
+You may qualify for HELOC modification if you have lost your job, been furloughed, or had your hours cut.

 Unable to make payments in HELOC repayment period